reporting pixel for marketing campaign

 “To me, it’s the look of luxury without having a lot of money,” she said.
 “That is a skill in itself.
 It was just heaven to me to explore and create and to use the landscape and different cultures to hone in my vibe and style.
 And then bringing all that back here (to America).”

-Grimmett came back to UTC Aerospace (now called Collins Aerospace).
+Grimmett came back to work at Collins Aerospace after her time overseas.
 When she returned, her title was Executive Assistant to the President.
 In this position, Grimmett had a hand in UTC’s operations, marketing, human resources, talent development, and more.

 It was in this position that she realized how much she loved working with people.

-After 20-plus years at Sundstrand, Grimmett went on to work with the Education nonprofit Alignment Rockford.
+After 20-plus years at Collins, Grimmett went on to work with the Education nonprofit Alignment Rockford.

 “There are so many levels of decision-making and politics here,” she said.
 “I learned a lot and met a lot of great people who are now my clients today and created another level platform of public speaking.”